-While cleaning out a closet today, I found a five page memoir that my mother had written about the home that she grew up in.
+While cleaning out a closet, I found a five page memoir my mother had written about the home where she lived as a child.

 Today, I write this blog post for my parents.
 Thank you, Mom and Dad, for raising me in a loving home.